If you’re a pooch parent, knowing by heart what can dogs eat and what foods are toxic to dogs is definitely a must.

 No!
 Most commercial ketchup varieties available these days either contain xylitol, an artificial sweetener that’s toxic to dogs, or loads of sugar can also cause serious health issues to your pet.
-Moreover, some ketchup brands have onion powder and garlic powder as staples in their list of ingredients.
+Moreover, some ketchup brands have onion powder as staples in their list of ingredients.

 Definitely!
 Red bell peppers are rich in Vitamin E that promotes and supports ideal cellular function.
 This vitamin also helps prevent the degeneration of the muscles and eyes, especially among older dogs.
 The crunchy texture will also delight your pooch with every bite.
 Don’t forget to take out the seeds first before serving.

 Yes, so long as it is in fresh herb form and not an essential oil.
 Besides adding an interesting kick to your pooch’s meals, integrating a bit of fresh mint to his diet can also help get rid of bad breath.
 However, it is a different story with processed mint candies or breath mints, which can contain the artificial sweetener, xylitol, that is toxic to your dog.